NomicFoundation/hardhat-vscode/docs/publish-extension.md

 To publish `hardhat-solidity` you need to do next steps:

 1. `git fetch`, Checkout out `development`, then ensure your branch is up to date `git pull --ff-only`
-2. Perform a clean install and build (will lose all uncommited changes) `git clean -fdx .`, `yarn install`, `yarn build`
+2. Perform a clean install and build (will lose all uncommited changes) `git clean -fdx .`, `npm install`, `npm run build`
-3. Run a full check, stopping on failure: `yarn fullcheck`, you can check that each commit meets our build requirements with: `git rebase main --exec "yarn && yarn fullcheck"`
+3. Run a full check, stopping on failure: `npm run fullcheck`, you can check that each commit meets our build requirements with: `git rebase main --exec "npm install && npm run fullcheck"`
 4. Confirm the commits represent the features for the release
 5. Branch into a release branch named for the current date: `git checkout -b release/yyyy-mm-dd`
 6. Update the version based on semver, ensure it is updated in: